 ODD NUMBERED CREWS will marshal on the City (north) bank - crew no. 1 will be positioned midway between Grove Farm and Clifton Bridge, bows pointing upstream.

-EVEN NUMBERED CREWS will marshal on the Club (south) bank - crew no. 2 will be positioned opposite crew 1, midway between Grove Farm and Clifton Bridge, bows pointing upstream.
+EVEN NUMBERED CREWS will marshal on the County (south) bank - crew no. 2 will be positioned opposite crew 1, midway between Grove Farm and Clifton Bridge, bows pointing upstream.

 There will be number markers on the bank to guide your positioning, and marshals on the bank can provide assistance.
-Note that all the number markers are on the Nottingham bank - crews 2 - 130 should position themselves on the bank opposite the appropriate number.
+Note that all the number markers are on the City bank, so crews 2 - 130 should position themselves on the bank opposite the appropriate number.

 Crews will be INSTRUCTED when to turn by the start marshal on the bank.
 Failure to follow the marshals’ instructions at this stage could lead to disqualification.

-Crews should turn in number order when instructed to do so by the marshal.
+Crews should turn in number order when instructed to do so by the marshal (and not before).
 He or she may insert gaps into the start order between boat classes in order to reduce the chances of interference on the course.

 After turning, you should paddle towards the start while maintaining number order.
 Ideally, the gap between successive crews would be 10 to 20 seconds.